-Garden maintenance is usually an ongoing task all the year round however, there are somethings that need doing at particular times of the year so I have listed a few mind joggers below with suggested times as and when to carry them out.
+Garden maintenance is usually an ongoing task all the year round however, there are somethings that need doing at particular times of the year, listed below are a few mind joggers with suggested times as and when to carry them out.

 Any other tasks should be carried out as and when you have the time.

 Check over fence posts and panels for signs of loosening or damage and replace/repair as necessary.

 Similarly check timber outbuildings for signs of damage and treat accordingly.

 Over the next few weeks check over paths, drives and patio surfaces for signs of serious damage caused by winter weather, repair damage as necessary.

 Clean stains and algae from paving and other hard surfaces with a chemical path and patio cleaner, alternatively use a pressure sprayer.

 Similarly clear paths, drives, bark chip surfaces of weeds, either by hand, or by applying chemicals.

 When applying weed-killers near edges of paths and drives, take care not to over spray chemicals on to lawn or borders, use a deflector sheet to keep chemicals within bounds.

 Treat wooden tables and chairs with furniture oil.